huseyinozyilmaz/pazar/README.md

 - [ ] Fix category banners for tablet views
 - [ ] (Optional) Introduce desktop optimised version
 - [ ] Use proper authentication and profile management system
+- [ ] Fix: Mobile UI shopping list cards
+- [ ] Provide a link to the shared list in confirmation